 Sedgwick County is beginning to see a gradual return in property valuations closer to prior levels.
-Growth in assessed valuation to support the 2019 budget was 3.9 percent, while growth for the 2020 Recommended Budget is estimated at 4.6 percent.
+Growth in assessed valuation to support the 2019 budget was 3.9 percent, while growth for the 2020 budget is 4.5 percent.
 Comparatively, between 2000 and 2009, Sedgwick County valuations grew at an average rate of 5.5 percent annually.
-For Fire District 1, assessed valuation growth is estimated at 5.3 percent for 2020.
+For Fire District 1, assessed valuation growth is 5.3 percent for 2020.